starsite/FileMaker-Swift/README.md

 ## Edit Record (function)
 Only pass new values for the fields you want to modify.
 Optionally, you may include the `modID` from your initial fetch, to make sure the server record isn't newer than the one you're editing.
 Passing an outdated `modID` will cause an edit request to fail. /Not/ including a `modID` will post the request.

-Nothing other an error code is returned with this function.
+Only an error code is returned with this function.
 The v17 Data API does not currently pass back a modified record object for you to use.
 Because of this, you may wish to refetch the record and update the view.
 ```swift
 // returns -> (error code)
 class func editRecordWith(id: Int, token: String, layout: String, payload: [String: Any], modID: Int?, completion: @escaping (String) -> Void) {